 In 2009 Mr McBride announced he had abandoned lifelong support for Labour and joined the Conservatives.

 But he was critical of Ms Davidson's campaign manager, MSP John Lamont, who is also the party's justice spokesman.

-He described the party as "a bunch of unreconstructed morons" in the Sunday Herald and said: "They have replaced one nice woman with one not so very nice woman."'Divided and dysfunctional'
+He described the party as "a bunch of unreconstructed morons" in the Sunday Herald and said: "They have replaced one nice woman with one not so very nice woman."

 Mr McBride later released a statement which added: "The Scottish Tories are no friends of the people of Scotland.

 "The MSP group is divided and dysfunctional.
 Their only policy is to oppose everything and contribute nothing.

 "Half the membership wants the party abolished and 87% of the electorate despise them.

 "Their naked opportunism regarding the minimum pricing bill and the offensive behaviour bill demonstrates why they will remain unelectable.

 "Nothing suggests they have the insight to change and I want nothing to do with them.